Blending essential oils based on aromas

 In aromatherapy and perfumery, scents are grouped into categories called notes based on similar characteristics.
 Blends that include a top, middle, and base note tend to feel more balanced and complete.

 The top note is the first smell to arise from a blend.
 It will also evaporate the quickest.
 Top note fragrances are usually light, fresh, sharp, penetrating, and airy.
+Often these will be citrus oils.
 They add brightness to a blend.

 You can think of the aroma of top note oils as a wind chime or a flute.